cl-unrc-lab/MaskD/Readme.txt

       -v : turn verbosity on

 Examples can be found
-in the directory: tests/
+in the directory: tests/standard/

-To replicate all experimental results (Fix-Point Algorithm) run the script: ./mask-test .
+To replicate all experimental results (Fix-Point Algorithm) from the paper: "MaskD: A Tool for Measuring Masking Fault-Tolerance" run the script from bin: ./mask-test
 For the Shortest Path Algorithm experiments run: ./mask-test-det